Ride the X-band wave for meteorological and hydrological surveillance

 Would the new Vaisala X-band radar have increased sensitivity at long ranges compared to legacy X-band radars (especially with the larger 2.4 m antenna)?
 If so would it mean longer useful range and what would that maximum range be?

 This depends on the type of the legacy system.
-There are many types of X band radar systems avaialable on the market.
+There are many types of X band radar systems available on the market.
 Vaisala WRS400 is a high-resolution high-sensitivity X band radar that can measure the most relevant weather phenomena up to 100 km in range (typical operational range).
 Thanks to the long pulse and pulse compression, high sensitivity and high radial resolution can be achieved.

 what is the weight of WRS400